-A weekly Tool Box Talk shall be conducted for all employees.
+A Toolbox Talk shall be conducted for all employees, on a weekly basis.
 Topics for the talk should be appropriate for the current work activities.
 The subject should be safety related and presented in a format in which all attendees can understand.

-C. Refocus Meetings
+Refocus Meetings

 These meetings should be held to help the workers refocus on safety and removing distractions from the workplace.
 They can be held after a long weekend/holiday, whenever the project is having incidents or near misses, supervision sees a lack of safety focus, at the start of a major scope of work, to recognize the project for a job well done or any other safety concern that needs attention.
 These meetings can be job wide or with an individual team or group.
-Key points:

-- 1. Set clear safety expectations and remove ambiguity from the work environment. - 2.
-Limit to 5-10 minutes in the field. - 3.
-Discuss unsafe conditions, behaviors and mutually agree on solutions.
+- · Set clear safety expectations and remove ambiguity from the work environment. - Limit to 15-30 minutes in the field. - · Discuss unsafe conditions, behaviors and mutually agree on solutions.